-Applications should be received in the Office of Graduate Admissions by January 15th.
+Applications should be received in the Office of Graduate Admissions by the advertised deadline.
 Successful applicants normally commence their doctoral studies in the subsequent fall semester.

 The Division of Educational Psychology and Methodology welcomes applications from qualified overseas students.
 Applicants whose native language is not English are required to submit scores on the Test of English as Foreign Language (TOEFL) administered by the Educational Testing Service (the university requires a minimum score of 79 (IBT) on the TOEFL test) or the International English Language Testing System (IELTS) developed by the University of Cambridge (the university requires a minimum score of 6.5 on the IELTS).

 Program of Study (66 credits minimum, plus dissertation)